Have you ever wondered what it would be like to encounter a bear in the wild?

 A dear friend from Wisconsin came for visit.
 Her pre-visit hope was to see lots of Colorado snow.
 She certainly got her wish!
 It snowed every day she was here.
 The grey skies had no impact on the amount of fun we had.
 Perhaps her next visit will include the bluebird skies we so often enjoy!

 I grew up in the mid-west and lived my life east of the Mississippi River.
 I spent six years in Germany.
-Those years were lived at less than 1,000 feet above sea level, sometimes as low as 180 feet above sea level.
+I lived all those years at less than 1,000 feet above sea level, sometimes as low as 180 feet above sea level.

-My house is at 7,400 feet in the Rocky Mountains.
-The move was a ‘journey to the heights.’
+My current house sits at 7,400 feet in the Rocky Mountains.
+For me, this move was a “journey to the heights.”

 My faith expects me to grow and mature, representing the love of God and the life of Christ more and more.
-For those who personally know me, you recognize some days that is more evident than others.
+For those of you who personally know me, you recognize some days that truth is more evident than others.
 God obviously calls us to a higher level.

-For me Journey to the Heights means these things.
+For me Journey to the Heights means all these things.

-I’m blessed with better health living in a higher elevation with a drier climate than any I enjoyed earlier in my lift.
+I’m blessed with better health living at a higher elevation with a drier climate than any I enjoyed earlier in my lift.